Less than Satisfactory

 5.0 %Language Use and Audience Awareness (includes sentence construction, word choice, etc.)

-Inappropriate word choice and/or sentence construction, lack of variety in language use.
+Inappropriate word choice, lack of variety in language use.
 Writer appears to be unaware of audience.
 Use of ?primer prose? indicates writer either does not apply figures of speech or uses them inappropriately.

-Some distracting inconsistencies in language choice (register), sentence structure, and/or word choice are present.
-Sentence structure may be occasionally ineffective or inappropriate.
+Some distracting inconsistencies in language choice (register) and/or word choice are present.
 The writer exhibits some lack of control in using figures of speech appropriately.

-The writer is clearly aware of audience; uses a variety of sentence structures and appropriate vocabulary for the target audience, and uses figures of speech to communicate clearly.
+The writer is clearly aware of audience; uses a variety of appropriate vocabulary for the target audience, and uses figures of speech to communicate clearly.

 The writer uses a variety of sentence constructions, figures of speech, and word choice in unique and creative ways that are appropriate to purpose, discipline, and scope.

-10.0 %Evaluating and Documenting Sources (includes use of appropriate style, correct citation format in-text and in reference section)
+15.0 %valuating and Documenting Sources (includes use of appropriate style, correct citation format in-text and in Reference section related to APA format)

 100 %Total Weightage